jrnold/r4ds-exercise-solutions/docs/transform.md

 ## Grouped summaries with `summarise()`

+### Exercise 1 {.exercise}

-1. Brainstorm at least 5 different ways to assess the typical delay characteristics of a group of flights.
+> Brainstorm at least 5 different ways to assess the typical delay characteristics of a group of flights.
 Consider the following scenarios:

-  - A flight is 15 minutes early 50% of the time, and 15 minutes late 50% of the time.
+>   - A flight is 15 minutes early 50% of the time, and 15 minutes late 50% of the time.

-  - A flight is always 10 minutes late.
+>   - A flight is always 10 minutes late.

-  - A flight is 30 minutes early 50% of the time, and 30 minutes late 50% of the time.
+>   - A flight is 30 minutes early 50% of the time, and 30 minutes late 50% of the time.

-  - 99% of the time a flight is on time.
+>   - 99% of the time a flight is on time.
 1% of the time it’s 2 hours late.

-  Which is more important: arrival delay or departure delay?
+> Which is more important: arrival delay or departure delay?

 Arrival delay is more important.
 Arriving early is nice, but equally as good as arriving late is bad.